 Brian Benczkowski is a partner in Kirkland’s Washington, D.C., office.
 He is a member of the Firm’s Government, Regulatory & Internal Investigations Practice Group.
 Brian has deep and diverse government enforcement and investigations experience, bolstered by his service in multiple leadership positions at the United States Department of Justice (DOJ) and on Capitol Hill.
-He recently returned to the firm after serving for two years as the Senate-confirmed Assistant Attorney General for DOJ’s Criminal Division, his sixth senior management position at the Justice Department.
+From 2018 to 2020, he served as the Senate-confirmed Assistant Attorney General for DOJ’s Criminal Division, his sixth senior management position at the Justice Department.

 As head of the Criminal Division, Brian worked extensively with counterparts around the world in multi-national and cross-border investigations, often in high-stakes corporate matters.
 These counterparts included senior law enforcement, regulatory, and policy leaders throughout Europe, Asia, the Middle East, and Latin America.
 Brian also oversaw the formulation and implementation of the Department’s criminal enforcement policy, managed the Division’s relationship with the 93 United States Attorney’s Offices around the country, and directed the Department’s international mutual legal assistance program and its foreign law enforcement, prosecutorial and judicial training efforts.

 During his tenure as Assistant Attorney General, Benczkowski also implemented several policy changes related to how the Department of Justice prosecutes corporations.
 These policies included enhanced criteria for how the Criminal Division selects corporate monitors, as well as changes to the way the Division evaluates corporate compliance programs and claims of inability to pay criminal fines and penalties, revisions to the FCPA Resource Guide, amendments to the FCPA Corporate Enforcement Policy (CEP), and the FCPA Unit's publication of declination letters online.